 Update Other Offline Outdoor Advertising Accordingly

 This advice doesn’t just apply to bumper sticker advertising.
 Everything from the company’s outdoor signage to billboards should contain the website’s URL.
 Potential customers will see those ads and become frustrated if they can’t find the company’s website quickly.
-Make it easy for them, and they will pour into the doors And yes it is possible to.leverage these types of low-cost ways to promote a business.
+Make it easy for them, and they will pour into the doors Now you know how to leverage bumper stickers, but there are more types of low-cost ways to promote a business.

 Follow this advice to take your bumper stickers—and all the company’s outdoor advertising—into the 21st century.